{ }

 When and why should a company host a corporate hackathon?

-Should our hackathon be private or public?
+Should my hackathon be private or public?

-How long should a corporate hackathon last?
+How long should my hackathon last?

 The runtime — the actual contest — typically lasts one to five days.
-One-day "mini hackathons" work well for focused problems and high participation.
+One-day mini hackathons work well for focused problems and high participation.
 Two- to three-day events are the most common for serious internal hackathons.
 Week-long formats suit large public events with significant external participation.
 The full project, from the decision to host to measurable outcomes, runs eight to twelve weeks.

-How often should a company run hackathons?
+How often should my company run hackathons?

 What are the best hackathon themes for companies?